 Thursday 17 October — Day 5

 This morning the sun is out but it is very cold.
 I gather my sodden clothes and hang them out to dry.
-My boots, I notice, are in very bad shape and I doubt they can be repaired; one sole has torn off and flops uselessly.
+My boots, I notice, are in very bad shape; the sole has torn off and flops helplessly.
+I doubt they can be repaired.
 I knock on the door of the village elder’s mud hut and in broken Quechua ask him about the route I’m taking.
 He informs me that it’s a day’s ride down the valley to the tea plantations of Huyro and two days to Chaullay, where the Vilcabamba River meets the Urubamba.
 But he repeats last night’s warning about the trail and introduces me to a fellow who agrees to lead me up to the road.
 We settle on his fee: one mirror.

-With my gear now dry and the horses packed and loaded, I wait half the morning for the guide to show, but soon realise he isn’t coming—perhaps I should have offered him two mirrors.
-At this elevation the vegetation is very meagre and I look forward to the lower altitudes, where the horses will find decent forage.
-A look at the map suggests Amaybamba might be good place to rest and I break camp to head down the Lucumayo ravine under a threatening sky.
-Along the way we encounter a series of buildings with fine ashlar masonry and sharp granite lintels in very good condition.
+My gear is now dry and the horses are packed and loaded.
+After waiting half the morning for the guide to show I realise he isn’t coming—perhaps I should have offered him two mirrors.
+Looking over the map, I decide that Amaybamba might be good place to rest.
+At this altitude the vegetation is very meagre and I look forward to the lower altitudes, where the horses will find good forage.
+Overhead, dark clouds threaten more rain and I break camp, riding down the Lucumayo ravine away from the Panticalle.
+We encounter a series of buildings with fine ashlar masonry and sharp granite lintels in very good condition.
 Their origin is clearly Inca though they show evidence of recent use.
+It is now raining heavily and I meet a farmer tending his cow who confirms that recent huaycos have totally washed away the trail.
+It is impossible to continue downstream.
+The only way to continue is to climb to the road above.

 Tentative rays pierce the rainclouds and the mist parts to reveal a dirt road like a silver ribbon snaking its way down a valley that grows progressively greener the deeper it goes.
 We begin to see tea and coca growing on the hillside and after about four leagues we arrive at the tea plantations of Alfamayo.
 A small town of hastily constructed houses, it has the feeling of a border crossing.
 There is a police control for the coca transports bound for Cuzco and I am summoned to present my papers.
 Next door I meet señora Zamora, a kind neighbour who invites me into her house for a cup of tea.
 It is good to rest and get out of the rain.

-As we descend into the valley the vegetation grows increasingly abundant and the hillsides are now covered by a dark green carpet of coca, tea and cacao plants.
-By late afternoon we encounter an abandoned house in the middle of a tea plantation, behind it a field of rich, knee-high pasture.
-I let the horses graze and move my gear into the ruined house, a simple wattle and daub structure with a rusting, corrugated tin roof.
-Under the steady drumming of the rain on the roof I admire the luxurious abundance that surrounds us, grateful for the change after the harsh conditions of the puna.
+As we descend into the valley the vegetation grows increasingly abundant.
+For kilometres the hillsides have been covered by a dark green carpet of coca, tea and cacao plants.
+In the late afternoon we encounter an abandoned house in the middle of a tea plantation, behind it a field of rich, knee-high pasture.
+I let the horses graze and move my gear into the ruined house, a simple structure with walls of sticks, daubed here and there with mud and a rusting, corrugated tin roof.
+Under the eave, I listen to the steady drumming of rain on the roof and admire the luxurious abundance that surrounds us, grateful for the change after the harsh conditions of the puna.

 Friday 18 October — Day 6

-The valley walls are now completely cultivated in tea as we continue our descent to Umasbamba, where we encounter a very desultory scene: the hacienda lies in ruins.
-Devastated after the Agrarian Reform, nothing much remains.
-The number of haciendas destroyed in the political upheaval is hard to quantify.
-Some hacendados, wealthy landowners embittered by the expropriations, preferred to see their homes go up in smoke rather than turn them over to the Indians and many set fire to their properties.
-Other haciendas were ransacked by the peasants in retaliation for real or imagined injustices, and in their zeal often left only empty shells where once had stood grand mansions.
+The valley is now completely cultivated in tea.
+We continue down the valley to Umasbamba, where we encounter a very desultory scene: the hacienda lies in ruins, destroyed after the Agrarian Reform and nothing much remains.
+The number of haciendas destroyed after the reform is hard to quantify.
+Some hacendados, wealthy landowners embittered by the expropriation, preferred to see their homes go up in smoke rather than turn them over to the Indians and many set fire to their properties.
+Other haciendas were ransacked by the peasants in their effort to punish real or imagined injustices, and in their zeal often left only empty shells where once had stood grand mansions.

-Later, I learn we’ve passed the ruins of Guamán Marca, where Pachacutec supposedly built his palace.
+A few kilometres downstream I learn we’ve passed the ruins of Guamán Marca, where Pachacutec supposedly built his palace.
 I didn’t know about them at the time and missed visiting them.
-Perhaps we can explore them on the way back.
+Perhaps we can see them on the way back.
 At lunch time we reach Amaibamba, the centre of the tea cooperatives.
-It is a busy place, with people coming in from the fields while others are drying the leaves or packing sacks for market.
-The workers of the cooperativa are friendly and invite me in for a beer at the common hall.
-I ask them about Inca ruins.
+It is a busy place, with people coming in from working in the fields while others are drying the leaves or packing sacks for market.
+The workers of the cooperativa are friendly and invite me in for a beer.
+At the common hall we share a meal and I ask them about Inca ruins.
 Amaibamba is mentioned in the chronicles as an Inca town and I am hoping to find traces of it, but they know of no ruins along the river; perhaps they are further up the mountain.

-By mid afternoon we arrive at Huyro, the capital of Peru’s tea industry.
-Scores of people are milling about this dusty shanty town: idle plantation workers, pretty schoolgirls and a group of boys who greet our entry by running behind the horses shouting, “Gringo!
+We arrive mid afternoon to Huyro, the capital of Peru’s tea industry.
+All the houses have tin roofs and walls built from cinderblocks or mud and wattle.
+Our entry into this dusty shanty town is met by scores of children who run behind the horses shouting, “Gringo!
 Gringo!
 Gringo jeringo, saca tu pingo para el domingo!”
-To which I reply: “Cholo pocholo, cómprame un polo!”
-(Epithet-ridden schoolboy taunts)
+To which of course, I reply: “Cholo pocholo, cómprame un polo!”*

-Next to a large fallow field at the edge of town the new schoolhouse is under construction.
-I unsaddle the horses, letting them graze in the deep pasture, and stow my gear before going into town to buy supplies and make repairs.
+At the edge of town the new schoolhouse is under construction and next to it is a field.
+I unsaddle the horses letting them graze in the deep pasture and stow my gear before going into town to buy supplies and make repairs.
 My boots are in terrible shape and I find a repair man who sadly tells me he doesn’t think there’s any hope left for them.
 I enquire about buying shoes, and he directs me to a shop in town where I discover that shoes my size do not exist in Huyro.
 I also need a chimney for the kerosene lamp, which broke against a rock during yesterday’s steep climb, but I have no luck.
 Huyro is little more than an outpost and does not offer much in supplies.

 At the small hotel in town and I ask to take a shower.
 I am given a thin towel and shown into a row of dank and mildewed stalls.
-Feeling human and fully refreshed, I step out to find a bar.
-All the pretty lasses I saw upon arriving seem to have disappeared, but some of the locals stop by the bar and join me for a few beers, regaling me with stories of Vilcabamba.
-Afterwards, they take me on a tour of the Tea Factory where I see very little activity; the offices and warehouses all sit empty.
+I must be rank indeed, since they let me use the facilities free of charge!
+Feeling human and fully refreshed after the first shower in a week, I step out to find a bar.
+All the pretty lasses I saw on my initial entry have either climbed back into the woodwork or turned out to be a hallucination because since I returned to town from leaving the horses they’ve all disappeared.
+Some of the locals stop by the bar and join me for a few beers, regaling me with stories of Vilcabamba.
+Afterwards they take me on a tour of the Tea Factory.
+There is very little activity; the offices and warehouses sit empty at this time of the day.

-In the evening I return to the schoolhouse and move into an empty classroom, settling in for the night.
-Outside, the horses are restless, bothered by the insects.
-I sit at the window and gaze out at the extraordinary spectacle of fireflies lighting up the balmy night.
+In the evening I return to the field by the schoolhouse and move into an empty classroom, settling down for the night.
+I can hear the horses outside moving restlessly, bothered by the insects, while I sit at the window and gaze in awe at the light show the fireflies are putting on in the night air.
 In the candlelight, I read.

 Landless peasant families, descendants of the Portuguese miners who in the past had exploited the region’s silver mines returned to the region, drawn by the opportunities for work the haciendas provided.
 However, in order for these colonos to live and work in Vilcabamba, they were required to sign an agreement termed Las Condiciones.
 These conditions defined what was expected from each settler as payment to the landlord for the privilege of living on his land.
 They were required to work 20 days a month for the hacendado in the cane fields, the coffee plantations, or in the palla de coca, the leaf harvest.
 In addition, for every steer they butchered, the hind leg and hide went directly to the landlord, free of charge.
 They were not allowed to build adobe houses for themselves, but were obliged to live in mud and wattle houses called millica.
 Moreover, all colonos were forbidden to ride any animal (horse or mule) with a saddle, a privilege extended only to the hacendado and his family.